ScottLabUCB/FEM/README.md

   Sample parameters for experimental data: <br/>
    sFEM.coefsInit = [270 260 1.00 0.00 200 10000 20 150 200 15 15];

 6* - Run FEM44.m for a polar transformation of all images.
 This code has dependency on convolve02.m and exindex.m.
-These can be found on Matlab File Exchange. <br/>
+These are NOT my or my colleagues' code.
+They were developed by D. Young and can be found on the Matlab File Exchange. <br/>
   Command: sFEM_stack = FEM44(sFEM_stack);

 7* - Run FEM45.m to compute mean and variance.
 A plot of the variance will be displayed. sFEM_stack.radialVarNorm are the y-axis variance values and sFEM_stack.polarRadius are the x-axis k scattering vector values.  <br/>